Static Data Masking

 Create, run, and manage your data masking jobs in a free state-of-the-art GUI, built on Eclipse.™ Or, use the same, simple, self-documenting 4GL metadata defining your data layouts and protections in a command line environment.

 If you have sensitive data in Excel, check out IRI CellShield.
-FieldShield supports many of the same encryption, redaction and psedudonymization functions as FieldShield.
+CellShield EE supports many of the same encryption, redaction and psedudonymization functions as FieldShield.

-If you have sensitive data in unstructured text, log or .pdf files, or in semi- or unstructured RDB columns or NoSQL DB collections, check out IRI DarkShield.
-DarkShield supports at least half the number of functions listed for FieldShield above.
-The same deterministic (consistent) data masking results apply!
+If you have sensitive data in unstructured text, log, MS Office, Parquet or PDF files, or in semi- or unstructured RDB columns or NoSQL DB collections, check out IRI DarkShield.
+The DarkShield API supports all, and the DarkShield GUI supports at least half, of the static data masking functions in the categories listed above.
+The same deterministic (consistent) data masking results apply across all the IRI shield tools so you can preserve data (and referential) integrity across the all enterprise data sources they protect.

 Did You Know?